 How to apply?

-You can apply for the start-up loan for cultural enterprises to the foundation for Culture+Entrepreneurship (Stichting Cultuur+Ondernemen) from 28 June until 31 August 2021.
+You can no longer apply.
+You could apply for the start-up loan for cultural enterprises until 1 July 2021.